 Knowledge Transfer is basically sharing of knowledge which also happens on Slack but with its own limitations.
 E.g. although knowledge in Slack channels can be searched but those in Direct Messages can get lost.
 Similarly sharing knowledge with external audience, e.g. with customers or channel partners, can be a challenge.

-The organization of knowledge is building the relevant metadata and taxonomies so that its categorization and access can be improved and secured.
-The only knowledge organization we can do in Slack is associating it with different channels.
+The organisation of knowledge is building the relevant metadata and taxonomies so that its categorisation and access can be improved and secured.
+The only knowledge organisation we can do in Slack is associating it with different channels.

 Although Slack maintains a log of all conversations but the possibility to distribute this or refine or perform any intelligent operations on it is not possible.